 If a pupil is absent, we will fulfil our responsibility by contacting the parent / carer on the 1st Day of absence and continuing to make every effort to locate the pupil.
 The PSO/office staff are required to try and contact the family by home phone, mobile, letter and lastly make a home visit to ascertain if the child is still residing at the address the school has .In some circumstances a home visit will be made earlier if the child is being monitored by the Welfare team.
-If the pupil is still absent by the 10th consecutive school day, we will contact the Education Inclusion and Partnership Team and make a formal online referral to the Children Missing from Education Team (CME).
-The CME is responsible for ensuring that Northamptonshire County Council implements the statutory duty to have tracking and monitoring policies and procedures in place for locating children missing from education are effective, cohesive and multi-agency, which will enable Northamptonshire County Council through the CME Team to implement its statutory responsibilities on behalf of the Local Authority.
+If the pupil is still absent by the 10^{th} consecutive school day, we will contact the Education Inclusion and Partnership Team and make a formal online referral to the Children Missing from Education Team (CME).
+The CME is responsible for ensuring that Northamptonshire County Council implements the statutory duty to have tracking and monitoring policies and procedures in place for locating children missing from education in Northamptonshire.
+The CME Team aim to ensure that the tracking processes for children who are missing from education are effective, cohesive and multi-agency, which will enable Northamptonshire County Council through the CME Team to implement its statutory responsibilities on behalf of the Local Authority.